 There are legitimate services out there, too, but you could get the same information yourself free.
-For example, FAFSA.com (not to be confused with the Education Department's Web site) offers to complete and submit the FAFSA form for $79.99.
+For example, FAFSA.com (not to be confused with the Education Department's Web site) offers to review your FAFSA form for accuracy for $79.99 and walk you through the process over the phone for $99.99.
 FAFSA stands for Free Application for Federal Student Aid, and it is THE form when it comes to applying for federal financial aid (see below).
 It can be tedious to fill out, but note the key word: free.
 Remember that when considering any offers that require you to pay to prepare the FAFSA for you.

 Also know that using one of these fee-based services won't necessarily increase your chance of getting funding.
 To make sure you get the most financial aid possible, learn about the various sources of aid and the application process.
 And don't delay.

 "By completing the application early and in advance of state and school deadlines, students and families have a better chance of securing cheap or even free money for college," says Martha Holler, spokesperson for Sallie Mae, which provides education loans.
 The sooner you can apply the better, because aid is not an infinite bucket.

 Your final aid package could come from a variety of federal or state agencies, private lending institutions or, in the case of scholarships, your employer, club or church.
 The federal government provides the majority of financial aid -- more than $100 billion a year.
 The remainder of the aid comes from state agencies, private loans and scholarships.